ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/03-Setup_DataBase_Server.md

+# Objectives
+We are going to create a Database (MySQL) in lab envirunment.
+Later, we will deploy container app to access this MySQL Database and show case how application access resouces without hardcode password

 ### Create World DB
 Login Docker (If you don't have Docker Hub account, please signup in https://hub.docker.com sudo docker login